-If you suspect that your hair loss is caused by something more than telogen effluvium from stress or a fever, talk with a hair-loss expert, a dermatologist.
+If you suspect that your hair loss is caused by something more than telogen effluvium from stress or a fever, talk with a hair-loss expert or dermatologist.

-I remember working in December 2019 and everyone was getting sick and no one really knew why-- someone had a friend who had horrible pneumonia or the flu was the worst ever, or a client had a headache that just wouldn’t go away certain it was terrible allergies.
+I remember working in December 2019 and everyone was getting sick and no one really knew why—someone had a friend who had horrible pneumonia or the flu was the worst ever, or a client had a headache that just wouldn’t go away.
 If you were a hair artist at this time, I’m sure you remember a lot of this.
 I’m sure you also remember we all would work sick or with colds and clients would come in sick as well.
 You just did.

-A few months later I noticed my hair shedding AGAIN, and a lot, and I was overwhelmed by the repeat of hair loss which I just felt I had gotten under control.
+A few months later I noticed my hair shedding AGAIN, and a lot, and I was overwhelmed by the repeat of hair loss I felt I had just gotten under control.

 I dreaded showering because of how much hair would come out.
-I looked at my scalp and hairline in a close up mirror every day to see if hair was growing.
-I thought about it all day long, and I felt lost and like a shell of myself.
+I looked at my scalp and hairline in a close-up mirror every day to see if hair was growing.
+I thought about it all day long, and I felt lost, like a shell of myself.

-Looking back now I know that that cycle of hair loss was connected to illness and fever and yes it did stop and yes two years later my hair is coming back but here is what I really detest and know about: THE WHY AND THE HOW AND THE WHAT TO DO.
+Looking back now, I know that my cycle of hair loss was connected to illness and fever and yes, it did stop and yes, two years later my hair is coming back, but here’s what I really learned: The why and the how and the what you can do.

 FIRST: Always first check with a dermatologist and your doctor (I learned this the expensive way).
 Get basic blood work done so you can address any imbalances off the bat.

 NEXT: Begin a healthy scalp routine.
-So here I share NAJEAU not because It’s my baby but because I know and believe it will help and that the organic oils work if you use them.
-I spent 4 years searching researching asking and doing routines and procedures that deal w hair loss and growth.
-Massaging oils with love ingredients are key to encouraging follicles to regrow, renew and heal.
+So here I share Najeau not because It’s my baby but because I know that the organic oils work if you use them.
+I spent 4 years searching, researching, asking and doing routines and procedures that deal with hair loss and growth.
+Massaging in oils and nourishing ingredients with love is key for follicles to regrow, renew and heal.

-- Do the NAJEAU Scalp Mask one time a week with live ingredients.
-Think of it as your once a week facial for your scalp.
-Use the turbo charged formula with avocado, as avocado is known to cool down the scalp.
+- Do the Najeau Scalp Mask once a week with the addition of fresh ingredients.
+Think of it as your once-a-week facial for your scalp.
+I recommend combining this with avocado, as avocado is known to cool down the scalp.

-- Use NAJEAU Follicle Dropper pre shampoo.
+- Use Najeau Follicle Drops as a pre-shampoo treatment.
 So every time before you wash your hair (which should be 2-3 times a week) apply the follicle oils to your scalp, massage for 15 minutes and then shampoo and go.

-- Invest if you can in a Red Light Laser Cap (that post and explanation is coming soon).
+- If you can, invest in a red light laser cap (that post and explanation is coming soon).

 - Leave all mousses and dry shampoos OFF your scalp.